triamnetwork/triam-docs/docs/new_features_in_version2.md

 ## Changes

- When we starts issuing token into market, our account will be freezon an amount of RIA corresponding.
+ When we starts issuing token into market, our account will be frozen an amount of RIA corresponding.
 So a field named "amountlock" was added into the account records in Accounts table  to store this amount.
 Besides, the flow of payment or pathpayment will be redefine as below:
- A creates token named SAY with ratio is 100, minfee is 0.1, fee is zero, B is beneficiary.
+ A creates token named SAY with ratio is 100, minfee is 0.1, fee is zero and B is beneficiary.
  B, C and D trusts this token.
-After that, A starts issuing 1000 SAY to C. Account of A will be locked 10 RIA (1000/ratio) corresponding.
+After that, A (issuer) starts issuing 1000 SAY to C. Account of A will be locked 10 RIA (1000/ratio) corresponding.
 C sends to D 50 SAY.
 This case, C will be lost 50 SAY and token fee.
 D is received 50 SAY.
 B (beneficiry) is received token fee with the formula:

  Token fee = (fee\*amount/10000 > minfee) ? fee\*amount/10000 : minfee
  => Token fee = (0\*50/1000 > 0.1) ?
 0\*50.1000 : 0.1.
 Finally token fee is 0.1